-ANSWER: First, a little informative background.
-The basic phrasing for the modern Pledge of Allegiance was created by a Baptist minister named Francis Bellamy in 1892.
+Answer: The basic phrasing for the modern allegiance pledge to America was created by a Baptist minister named Francis Bellamy in 1892.
 His twenty-three word vow, crafted to be brief so that it could be recited quickly, is the following.

 The first issue we will tackle concerns flags.
-Are they, of themselves, wrong to create in the eyes of God?
+Are they, of themselves, wrong to create (let alone pledge to) in the eyes of God?
 Is there existence idolatrous and contrary to the second commandment (Exodus 20:4 - 5), especially when they are created to represent a group of human beings?

 God, a short time after giving the Ten Commandments on Mount Sinai, told the children of Israel to do the following.

-The Bible teaches that we should voluntarily pledge to obey the laws of men and even render honor to those who are in positions of authority.
+The Bible teaches that we should voluntarily pledge to obey the laws of men and even render honor to those who are in positions of authority (Romans 13:1, 5).